patrialyx/ROSGazeboSimulation-/README.md

 # Snake Robot
-Modelling of snake robot and simulation of side-winding action in Gazebo.
+Modelling of snake robot and simulation of side-winding action in Gazebo.<br>
 ![Screenshot](snake.jpg)